sergiodxa/remix-auth-form/README.md

 ## Passing a pre-read FormData object

-Because you may want to do validations or read valeus from the FormData before calling `authenticate`, the FormStrategy allows you to pass a FormData object as part of the optional context.
+Because you may want to do validations or read values from the FormData before calling `authenticate`, the FormStrategy allows you to pass a FormData object as part of the optional context.

 ```ts
 export async function action({ context, request }: ActionArgs) {